vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 against the current state of the world and the output of the most reconcile was good."
 Other strategies are insufficient.

+### How to ensure the most recent successful?

+Let us again consider resource A. Two updates are made to resource A in quick succession.
+The first succeeds and updates the `latestGoodOutput`.
+But the status is still Ready:unknown, so Cartographer does not propagate this output.
+The second fails and results in `Ready:false`.
+Cartographer will not propagate any output because `Ready:false`.
+How can this be addressed?

+Insufficient Strategy:
+Cartographer could wait to submit a new spec until the previous spec has finished reconciling.
+This would still need to be paired with only ready when Ready:true (as demonstrated above).
+But even more than that we can see that this will either leave Carto vulnerable to an equivalent problem or introduce potential bottlenecks in the supply chain.
+The difference is in the method of submitting waiting updates.
+a.
+Assume a strategy of not submitting while work is occurring, when work is done, submit the most recent update (pop from the stack).
+Here we find a problem analogous to the original.
+Consider update 1.
+While it works, update 2 (good) and 3 (bad) come in.
+Once update 1 finishes processing, update 3 will be submitted.
+Update 3, being bad, does not result in a valid output.
+And the latest update that would produce an output (update 2) is never submitted.
+Bad Carto.
+b.
+Again assume a strategy of not submitting while work is occurring.
+This time, when work is done, submit the earliest update (first in the queue).
+This will result in every update being submitted.
+But it will be slow.
+If resource A takes a long time to reconcile, users may not want to wait on outdated updates.

+Happy Middle Ground Strategy:
+As mentioned, strategy A pops the most recent update from a stack.
+This suggests an optimal strategy.
+Pop updates from the stack until an update produces a good output.
+At that point the stack can be cleared.
+This assures that the most recent good update results in an output, but does not waste time needlessly calculating the output of updates that have already been superseded.

 ## Implementation details

 ### Use ObservedCompletion and ObservedMatch (from DeploymentTemplate)